Fill your College Details

 Computer network communication depends on data transfer between devices, which requires transmission media.
 One important type of transmission media is guided, or bounded media.
 These physical media provide a controlled path for data signals to travel.

-Guided media typically involve cables or wires, such as twisted pair cables, coaxial cables, and fiber optic cables.
-These media direct the signals along a defined route, ensuring reliable data transfer between devices.
+Guided media usually consist of cables or wires: twisted pair cables, coaxial cables, and fiber optic cables.
+These media carry signals in a particular way along a specific path to ensure effective data transmission from device to device.

-In contrast to unguided transmission media, like radio waves or microwaves, guided media offer greater control over the signal's path and can provide more secure and stable communication.
-This makes them crucial for many networking applications, from local area networks (LANs) to long-distance telecommunications.
+Unlike unguided transmission media, such as radio waves or microwaves, guided media allows for more control over the path of the signal and can provide a more secure and reliable communication channel.
+This is important for many different network scenarios from local area networks (LANs) to long distance telecommunications.

-In this article, we explore the types, characteristics, and applications of guided transmission media in computer networks, shedding light on their role in enabling reliable communication systems.
+This article will discuss the types, features, and uses of guided transmission media in computer networks to illustrate their meaning and use in reliable communication systems.

 Types of Guided Transmission Media in Computer Networks